 For institutional scholarships, the academic year consists of Fall and Spring semesters.
 A student's record is reviewed after Spring semester only.
-Institutional scholarships do not have probationary period.
-Once lost, they cannot be reinstated.

-However, a request for Financial Aid probation for one term can be requested by the student in writing and must be approved by the Director of Financial Aid.
+However, a request for Financial Aid probation for one term can be requested by the student in writing and must be approved by the Scholarship Committee.

-Scholarships for Traditional Students That Require a Specific GPA to Retain
+Scholarships for Traditional Students That Require a Specific Faulkner GPA to Retain